Indoor Golf Swing

 Q: Why is your hourly rate so low?

-Unlike most instructors, teaching golf is not my full-time job.
-I work a traditional 9–5.
+Unlike most instructors, golf instruction is not my full-time profession.
+I work as a technical recruiter in New York City and teach because I genuinely enjoy helping golfers improve.

-Q: How can I trust what you're teaching is correct?
+Q: How can I trust that what you're teaching is correct?

 Q: Do you offer any guarantees?

 Yes.
-If you feel you did not improve or did not receive value within the first hour, you can request a refund.
+If you don't feel you improved or received value from your first lesson, you may request a refund for that lesson.

 Q: I'm a scratch player.
 How can you make me better?